datacarpentry/r-raster-vector-geospatial/_episodes/09-vector-when-data-dont-line-up-crs.md

 ~~~
 # load packages
-library(rgdal)  # for vector work; sp package should always load with rgdal.
+library(sf)  # for vector work; sp package should always load with rgdal.
 library (raster)   # for metadata/attributes- vectors or rasters

 # set working directory to data folder